MAHAJAN123-sujal/ETH-Beginner-Project/README.md

 2. In the Contracts folder, create a new file and paste the contract code into the editor.
 3. Compile the contract, using Ctrl+S.
 4. Deploy the contract to the desired Ethereum network.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Authors

+Sujal Mahajan

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.
+Feel free for any changes or improvements.

 ---